isurunix/isurubuddhika.dev/content/about.md

 ## Beyond the Code

-When I'm not architecting systems or reviewing code, you'll find me:
+When I'm not designing systems or looking at some weired code, you'll find me:
 - Reading everything from technical documentation to science fiction
 - Watching movies (the good, the bad, and the wonderfully terrible)
 - Exploring the intersection of technology and philosophy
+- Discussing with my inner voice about modern and greek philosophy
-- Probably drinking coffee ☕
+- Probably drinking coffee (or a beer if it's a Friday)

 ## Let's Connect

 Got questions about distributed systems?
 Want to debate the merits of different architectural patterns?
 Curious about AI-assisted development workflows or MCP integrations?
-Just want to chat about tech, books, or why human oversight is crucial when working with AI coding tools?
+Just want to chat about tech, books, philosophy, or why human oversight is crucial when working with AI coding tools?

 - **Twitter**: [@isurunix](https://twitter.com/isurunix)
 - **Email**: hello@isurubuddhika.me